grif-bandito/grif-bandito.github.io/index.md

 ## About Me

 I Operate on a simple Philosophy: Nothing is ever truly broken.
-My passion lies in taken forgotten, damaged or discarded hardware.
-From swollen-battery ridden laptops to screen-less phones and engineering them into dedicated, functional, reliable systems.
+My passion lies in taking forgotten, damaged or discarded hardware-from swollen-battery ridden laptops to screen-less phones and engineering them into dedicated, functional, reliable systems.
 Combining hands on mechanical repair, a home lab setup and continuous learning, I bridge the gap between physical craftsmanship and digital technicality to solve practical problems.